2025 Teaching and Learning RFPs

 Innovative Course Module Design (Start Small!)

-This grant supports experimentation with a new pedagogical strategy or tool without attempting a full course redesign.
-These grants are designed to promote innovative thinking about and approaches to teaching, learning, and student engagement that involve scalable high-impact practices and thoughtful assessment of student learning.
+This award supports experimentation with a new pedagogical strategy or tool without attempting a full course redesign.
+These awards are designed to promote innovative thinking about and approaches to teaching, learning, and student engagement that involve scalable high-impact practices and thoughtful assessment of student learning.

-Faculty who have ideas for course innovation are encouraged to use this Course Module Design (Start Small!) grant to pilot tools and/or pedagogical strategies that could be expanded into a future Innovative Course Design grant proposal.
-Successful recipients of the Course Module Design grant will be given special consideration for future Innovative Course Design funding opportunities.
+Faculty who have ideas for course innovation are encouraged to use this Course Module Design (Start Small!) award to pilot tools and/or pedagogical strategies that could be expanded into a future Innovative Course Design proposal.
+Successful recipients of the Course Module Design will be given special consideration for future Innovative Course Design opportunities.

-Awardees will receive in-kind support from the CTL and funds up to $2,000.
+Awardees will receive in-kind support from the CTL.

 Interdisciplinary Teaching Initiatives (ITI)

 The Interdisciplinary Teaching Initiatives award is designed to support faculty from different disciplines/departments/schools to work collaboratively on the design and launch of innovative teaching initiatives that will benefit undergraduate or graduate learners across two or more departments and/or schools.
-Awardees will receive in-kind support from the CTL and funds up to $20,000 for teams of 2-4 faculty from different departments/schools to consider, develop, and launch interdisciplinary initiatives that enhance student learning.
+We encourage faculty to innovate and experiment with projects that focus on inclusive pedagogy, collaborative peer learning and mentoring, and teaching with AI.
+Awardees will receive in-kind support from the CTL for teams of 2-4 faculty from different departments/schools to consider, develop, and launch interdisciplinary initiatives that enhance student learning.
 The project must have the potential for making a significant, lasting impact across the department/school/program beyond the funding period and must be sustainable.
 Awardees will also commit to sharing their project as a model for changing approaches to teaching in their home departments/schools.

-The types of projects that could be supported through this grant are initiatives such as:
+The types of projects that could be supported through this opportunity are initiatives such as:

 • Developing interdisciplinary project-based courses to serve as foundational or capstone courses across departments or schools